 Methamphetamine Use Info

 Crystalized methamphetamine is also highly addictive.
 It is commonly developed in clandestine labs and has become a considerable problem in regions around the United States.
 The crystalized form of meth looks very similar to a crystal or to glass.
 It is most commonly smoked in a pipe and absorbed through the soft lining of the lungs.
-Increased cravings for the lungs can lead to further abuse and developing addiction to the drug.
+Increased cravings can lead to further abuse and developing addiction to the drug.
 This can require addiction treatment from a drug rehab center to address.

 Use and Abuse